Best Time to Visit Arunachalam: Complete Pilgrim’s Guide

 Historical Significance of Arunachalam

-Arunachalam holds profound significance in Hindu mythology and spiritual tradition.
-According to legend, Lord Shiva manifested as an infinite pillar of light to settle a dispute between Lord Brahma and Lord Vishnu about their supremacy.
-When neither could find the beginning or end of this light, Lord Shiva appeared in his benevolent form and declared that this place would be his eternal abode in the form of the Arunachala Hill.
+Arunachalam, also known as Arunachala, holds immense significance in Hindu mythology and spiritual traditions.
+According to ancient legends, Lord Shiva manifested here as an endless pillar of light to resolve a dispute between Lord Brahma and Lord Vishnu over who was supreme.
+As neither deity could find the beginning or end of the divine light, Lord Shiva revealed his true form and proclaimed Arunachala Hill as his eternal abode.

-The Annamalaiyar Temple, dedicated to Lord Shiva, is one of the Pancha Bhoota Sthalams, representing the fire element (Agni).
-The temple complex, spread across 25 acres, features magnificent gopurams (towers), with the eastern tower soaring to a height of 217 feet, making it one of the tallest temple towers in India.
-The site has been celebrated in Tamil literature for centuries and was particularly glorified by the renowned saint Ramana Maharshi, who spent most of his life in Tiruvannamalai, establishing his ashram at the foothills of Arunachala.
+The sacred Annamalaiyar Temple, dedicated to Lord Shiva, is one of the Pancha Bhoota Sthalams, symbolizing the fire element (Agni).
+Spanning over 25 acres, the temple complex features awe-inspiring gopurams (temple towers), with the eastern tower rising to 217 feet—one of the tallest temple towers in India.
+According to the Tamil Nadu Tourism Department, the site has been revered in Tamil literature for centuries and holds special significance due to Sri Ramana Maharshi, who spent most of his life meditating at the foothills of Arunachala and established his ashram nearby.

 Best Time to Visit Arunachalam by Season